utkarshgill/lunar_lander/lander.md

 ---

-The solution wasn’t a new paper or a fancy architecture.
+The solution wasn’t fancy.
 The solution is `beautiful_lander.py`, and it’s a basic PPO implementation with every screw tightened.

 1. Curse of sparsity: One environment is too slow.
 You need an multiple landers learning in parallel. gym.vector.SyncVectorEnv was the first real step forward.
 More data, more diversity, less time.